User Story Tutorial - How to Write Confirmation?

 Confirmation items entered

-1. Potential lengthy development period
+1. A potentially lengthy development period

 2. Complicated requirements